MicrosoftLearning/TestRepo/testrepo/wwl/connect-power-platform-to-sap-azure/includes/1-introduction.md

 There is an increasing requirement to connect the Microsoft Power Platform to SAP landscapes in a compliant and secure way.
 With prebuilt and custom connectors you can foster innovation across your organization, giving everyone the ability to analyze data, build solutions, automate processes, and create chatbots.

-## Learning objectives
+# Learning objectives

 this is a splle error.

-please follow the steps to complete this module.
+Please follow the steps to complete this module.

 After this module, you will be able to: